rust-lang-ru/async-book/async-book/src/04_pinning/01_chapter.md

 ```

 `Test` provides methods to get a reference to the value of the fields `a` and `b`.
 Since `b` is a
-reference to `a` we store it as a pointer since the borrowing rules of Rust doesn't allow us to
+reference to `a` we store it as a pointer since the borrowing rules of Rust don't allow us to
 define this lifetime.
 We now have what we call a self-referential struct.

 Our example works fine if we don't move any of our data around as you can observe by running